-- The relatedness of the video clip to the content of the class materials and explanation posted online (2 points). - Non-Presenting students - The relatedness of the video clip to the content of the class materials and explanation posted online (3 points). - o Comment/response to one of the presentations of the day (2 points). - Two points will be deducted for any explanation shorter than the minimum number of words. - Two points will be deducted for any late submission.
+- The clarity of the explanation (3 points). - The relatedness of the video clip and explanation to the content of the class materials (2 points). - Two points will be deducted for any explanation shorter than the minimum number of words

+• Two points will be deducted for any late submission within one week past the due date, after one week, no points will be given.